-To make either method, here’s a look at what you need:
+To make either method, here’s a look at what you need this popsicle recipe.

 - Watermelon: Any variety will work, though seedless is easier since you don’t have to worry about the seeds.

 - Optional ingredients: With the blended version, you can add a little honey and lime juice to enhance the flavor of the melon if you want.
+Taste it and sweeten as you like.
 With the wedges version, you can dip in yogurt and add sprinkles if you want.

 Here’s a look at how to make these healthy popsicles.
 Scroll down to the end of the post for the full information.